What we know and how we know it.

 • More severe weather in hurricane prone zones

-Don't some scientists disagree?
+Don't some scientists disagree about Climate Change?

 Yes, some do.
 Just as some scientists disagree about evolution, and about the health effects of tobacco.
 A minority report released to the Senate Environment and Public Works Committee listed 700 scientists who disagree.
 But a recent study of 12,000 peer reviewed papers in Journal of Environmental Research Letters found that 97% endorsed the consensus position that humans are causing global warming.